 - Tooloom Falls

 About 3km southwest of Urbenville, along the Tooloom Road, you will find the peach and tranquility of Tooloom Falls.
 Some basic BBQs are available and a composting toilet is available.
 Swimming is possible above the falls.
 Please note Tooloom Falls is a site of significance to the local Githabul Aboriginal community.
 Please respect the site and leave it in the condition you found it.
+NB: Tooloom Falls is currently closed to December 2020 to allow for regeneration of the area.

 - Tooloom Lookout